10 min read

 Importance of Protein for Recovery in Sport

-Damage to muscle tissue (e.g pulled hamstring or muscle tenderness) requires an increase of muscle synthesis or an increased intake of protein in order to compensate for the muscle breakdown.
+Damage to muscle tissue (i.e. pulled hamstring or muscle tenderness) requires an increase of muscle synthesis or an increased intake of protein in order to compensate for the muscle breakdown.
 A good rule of thumb is to increase protein intake by 20% during muscle recovery5.

 Is this the same with preventing recovery?